LinusThorsell/LinusThorsell/README.md

 - ⚡ Fun fact: ...
 -->

-😄 Who am I?
+# Hey There! 👋👋

-I am a Computer Science student that absolutely loves writing all kinds of cool programs, scripts and webapps.
+My name is Linus and I am a Computer Science student that absolutely loves writing all kinds of cool programs,
+scripts and webapps.
 I am finishing my education in June/2023.

 Feel free to browse my profile!
 I have a couple of fun projects!